hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Communicating with TC via Netlink

-The TC configuration in the following sections relies on a Netlink interface.
-So, you have to create a netlink socket and you have to send appropriate netlink messages to the kernel over the socket.
+Traffic Control (TC) inside the kernel and, thus, the TC configuration in the following sections relies on a Netlink interface.
+So, you have to create a respective Netlink socket and you have to send appropriate Netlink messages to the kernel over the socket.

-TODO: improve?

 The netlink socket is a routing (rtnetlink) socket with the family `NETLINK_ROUTE`.